Arthur Percival: Japanese attack and British surrender

+Lieutenant General Percival, GOC Malaya (second from right), with war correspondents in Singapore, shortly before the captitulation, late January 1942.

 The Japanese insisted that Percival himself march under a white flag to the Old Ford Motor Factory in Bukit Timah to negotiate the surrender.
 A Japanese officer present noted that he looked "pale, thin and tired".
 After a brief disagreement, when Percival insisted that the British keep 1,000 men under arms in Singapore to preserve order, which Yamashita finally conceded, it was agreed at 6:10 pm that all British Commonwealth troops would lay down their arms and cease resistance at 8:30 pm.
 This was in spite of instructions from Prime Minister Winston Churchill for prolonged resistance.

 A common view holds that 129,704 Allied personnel surrendered or were killed by fewer than 30,000 Japanese.
 However, the former figure includes nearly 50,000 troops captured or killed during the Battle of Malaya, and perhaps 15,000 base troops.
 Many of the other troops were tired and under-equipped following their retreat from the Malayan peninsula.
 Conversely, the latter number represents only the front-line troops available for the invasion of Singapore.
 British Commonwealth casualties in battle since 8 December amounted to 7,500 killed and 11,000 wounded.
 Japanese losses totalled more than 3,507 killed and 6,107 wounded.